Orangeplayeer/testtherepo/README.md

 # Hello Everyone :wave:
-## Welcome To The Complete Guide and path for Salesforce Admin
+## Welcome To The Complete Guide and Path for Salesforce Admin :innocent:

 This repository is useful for anyone who wish to study :book:, start :bicyclist:, or explore :sparkler: a career in the Salesforce ecosystem.

-My team and I worked hard to make it simple and accessible for anyone who wants to learn salesforce administration :heart:.
+My team and I worked hard to make it simple and accessible for anyone who wants to learn salesforce administration :heart:

-Main vision :dart: for creating this documents is to get concrete knowledge on salesforce admin in a very easy way with easy examples. **We enjoy and believe in sharing knowledge**
+Main vision :dart: for creating this documents is to get concrete knowledge on salesforce admin in a very easy way with easy examples.

+:sparkles:**We enjoy collabrative learning and believe in sharing knowledge**:sparkles:

-## COURSE INDEX
+## :paperclip: COURSE INDEX

 | Topics | Description |
 | ---             | ---            |